grantcooksey/euler-problems/README.md

 ### Linux

-If working in a Linux environment, the `skeleton` code template has been provided and can be copied and renamed whenever tackling a new problem.
+If working in a Linux environment, the `template` code skeleton has been provided and can be copied and renamed whenever tackling a new problem.